 - Afternoon tropical showers can interrupt outdoor plans without warning

-- Some boat tours to outer islands get delayed or cancelled
+- Some boat tours to the outer islands may be delayed or cancelled

 - Humidity levels are noticeably higher throughout the day